jeeliz/jeelizFaceFilter/README.md

 ```
 https://appstatic.jeeliz.com/faceFilter/jeelizFaceFilter.js
 ```
-It uses the neuron network `NNC.json` hosted in the same path.
+It uses the neural network `NN_DEFAULT.json` hosted in the same path.
 The helpers used in these demos (all scripts in [/helpers/](helpers/)) are also hosted on `https://appstatic.jeeliz.com/faceFilter/`.

 It is served through a content delivery network (CDN) using gzip compression.
 If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
-Indeed, the neuron network JSON file, `dist/NNC.json` is quite heavy, but very well compressed with GZIP.
+Indeed, the neuron network JSON file, `neuralNets/NN_DEFAULT.json` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://www.giftofspeed.com/gzip-test/).

-The neuron network file, `dist/NNC.json` is loaded using an ajax `XMLHttpRequest` after calling `JEEFACEFILTER.init()`.
+The neuron network file, `neuralNets/NN_DEFAULT.json` is loaded using an ajax `XMLHttpRequest` after calling `JEEFACEFILTER.init()`.
 This loading is proceeded after the user has accepted to share its camera.
 So we won't load this quite heavy file if the user refuses to share it or if there is no webcam available.
-The loading can be faster if you systematically preload `dist/NNC.json` using a service worker or a simple raw `XMLHttpRequest` just after the HTML page loading.
+The loading can be faster if you systematically preload `neuralNets/NN_DEFAULT.json` using a service worker or a simple raw `XMLHttpRequest` just after the HTML page loading.
 Then the file will be already in the browser cache when Jeeliz Facefilter API will request it.